 Read Rick’s 31-Day Devotions

 You are a composite of the media you love and your friends with whom you associate.
 For the Christian, our goals are to love God and others more than anything else.
 The ideal is to build a network of influences to surround you and help you accomplish those two satisfying aims.
-If your media content and close network of friends keep you detached from biblical thinking and living, the most prudent thing you can do is change your media and peer group.
+If your media content and close network of friends keep you detached from biblical thinking and living, the most prudent thing you can do is change your media choices and peer group.

-After the Lord regenerated me, I decided to be brainwashed by the Bible.
-It was a deliberate choice to put all my eggs in one basket.
+After the Lord regenerated me, I decided to let the Bible brainwash me.
+It was a deliberate choice to put all my “mental eggs” in one basket.
 Everybody is under the influence of others.
 I knew I could not separate myself from the world, but I could control how the world influenced me.
-My primary influencers are God’s Word and Christian friends who want Jesus more than anything else.
+My primary influencers became God’s Word and Christian friends who wanted Jesus more than anything else.

 You’re not an independent, isolated dirt clod (Genesis 2:7; Psalm 103:14) floating through an orbit of nothingness.
-Each day brings new shaping opportunities.
-You are being influenced, and you are impacting others.
+Each day brings new shaping influencers.
+You’re always under the persuasion of others, and you are impacting others.
 The first choice you must make is what captivates your mind.

 Rick Thomas leads a training network for Christians to assist them in becoming more effective soul care providers.
 RickThomas.Net reaches people around the world through consulting, training, podcasting, writing, counseling, and speaking.